new-coyote/nuevo-coyote/site/team.md

     Chief Operations Officer. "
 - template: block-text
   content: "In Aztec mythology Huehuecóyotl, or Very Old Coyote is a deity that represents
-    wisdom, storytelling, deception and a host of other things.
+    wisdom, storytelling, deception, and a host of other things.
 He was usually depicted as male, but was also explicitly gender fluid and bisexual. \n\nIn the stories we still have of Huehuecóyotl, he was shown as a trickster god, usually one that taught lessons through play and humor.
-His followers, if they could be called that, treated him more like a friend than a god. \n\nI wanted my business to work with people, not against or over them.
-I wanted to honor my path and my own identities.\n\nWhen I was first envisioning what would become New Coyote, I started by asking myself one question: How did my ancestors do business? \n\nAs a descendent of colonized people, we may never fully know the answer to that question, however, the answer wasn't what I needed.
+His followers, if they could be called that, treated him more like a friend than a god. \n\nWhen I was first envisioning what would become New Coyote, I started by asking myself one question: How did my ancestors do business? \n\nAs a descendent of colonized people, we may never fully know the answer to that question, however, the answer wasn't what I needed.
     Asking the question with intention helped me conceptualized of a business model outside of capitalism.
-And that became New Coyote. \n\nAt first, I planned for us to be Old Coyote, since I was teaching and recommending techniques that felt old to me and came from my lived experience and community knowledge.
+And that became New Coyote. \n\nI originally planned for us to be Old Coyote, since I was teaching and recommending techniques that felt old to me and came from my lived experience and community knowledge.
 But everywhere I went people called my style \"new.\" \n\nI was teaching things that came from outside formal education and mainstream thought.
-These practices were anchored in what I knew to be true as the descendent of my multiple legacies, or that I had perfected myself in the field. "
+These practices were anchored in what I knew to be true as the descendent of my multiple legacies, or that I had perfected myself in the field.\n\nSo we because New Coyote.
+New for the way it feels to work with us, and Coyote for Huehuecóyotl who lead and taught with friendship, humor, storytelling, and a little bit of transformation.
+A shape-shifter and an ancestor as adaptable as the coyote herself. "
   heading: Why We're Called New Coyote
 - template: block-callout
   link_text: Contact Us Now